 Jonesport - Beals is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 2,636 people and just one neighborhood, Jonesport - Beals is the 182nd largest community in Maine.

-Because occupations involving physical labor dominate the local economy, Jonesport - Beals is generally considered to be a blue-collar town.
-41.08% of the Jonesport - Beals workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Jonesport - Beals is a blue-collar town, with 41.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jonesport - Beals is a town of farmers, fishers, or foresters, professionals, and sales and office workers.
 There are especially a lot of people living in Jonesport - Beals who work in farm management occupations (26.46%), teaching (10.76%), and office and administrative support (8.79%).

 Also of interest is that Jonesport - Beals has more people living here who work in computers and math than 95% of the places in the US.

 Jonesport - Beals is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Jonesport - Beals in 2022 was $36,381, which is middle income relative to Maine and the nation.
 This equates to an annual income of $145,524 for a family of four.
 However, Jonesport - Beals contains both very wealthy and poor people as well.